aligredo/wubbalubbadubdub.github.io/README.md

 This Line-plot shows that there is a positive relation between frequency of updating applications and number of installs.

 ![plot10](https://raw.githubusercontent.com/aligredo/wubbalubbadubdub.github.io/master/Data/plot10.png "Updates and Downloads")

+## Conclusion
+- 92% of available applications in Play Store are free.
+- All categories available are succeeding with similar mean values of ratings.
+- Event Apps have the highest ratings mean while Dating Apps have lowest ratings mean.
+- No noticeable difference in ratings between free and paid apps.
+- Percentage of paid apps is peaking in medical and personalization categories, although their number of installs are very low in comparison with other categories.
+- Highest number of installs in paid apps are in communication, social and video players categories.
+- Paid apps are not installed as much as free apps.
+- A positive correlation exists between the number of reviews and the number of installs.
+Users tend to install apps that are reviewed by a large number of people.
+- Most of the paid apps which have high ratings, are of small sizes.
+This could refer that for a more successful paid app, it is advisable to consider the size to be relatively small.
+- A positive relation exists between frequency of updating applications and number of installs.

 ## And That's All You Need To Know Before You Start Developing Your APP!